Can I Work While on SSDI in Maine?

 See If You Qualify — Free Eligibility Check →No fees unless we win · Takes under 2 minutes · No obligation

-Many Social Security Disability Insurance (SSDI) recipients wonder whether they can work while receiving benefits.
-The short answer is yes, but with significant limitations and considerations.
-The Social Security Administration (SSA) has established specific rules governing work activity for SSDI beneficiaries, and understanding these regulations is crucial to avoiding overpayments or loss of benefits.
+Many Social Security Disability Insurance (SSDI) recipients in Maine wonder whether they can work while receiving benefits.
+The short answer is yes, but with significant limitations and specific rules you must follow.
+Understanding these regulations is crucial to avoid jeopardizing your benefits or facing overpayment demands from the Social Security Administration (SSA).

 Understanding Substantial Gainful Activity (SGA)